Financial Aid & Scholarship Services

 The Appeals Process: Students suspended from financial aid may appeal the suspension if there are extenuating circumstances affecting their progress.
 Students who would like to appeal the suspension must submit an appeal form which can be obtained at the NMSU-A Financial Aid Office.
 They must also submit all required documentation to University Financial Aid and Scholarship Services.
-A committee will review the appeal and may grant reinstatement of financial aid based on mitigating circumstances that directly contributed to deficient academic performance.
+A committee will review the appeal and may grant reinstatement of financial aid based on extenuating circumstances that directly contributed to deficient academic performance.
 Appeals are evaluated on a term-by-term basis.
 All appeals, including relevant documentation, must be submitted by the semester deadline based on the current semester of enrollment.
 A student may appeal the termination of eligibility only twice during his or her career within the New Mexico State University system.